Monmouth Beach School Images

-The borough’s public school first opened its doors in October 1909.
-The educational facility has gone through several changes in the ensuing years.
+The Monmouth Beach Public School first opened its doors to students and teachers in October 1909.
+The educational facility has gone through some monumental changes — both people and place — in the ensuing century-plus.
 Presented here are some distinctive Monmouth Beach School images from various times, places and sources.
+As of today, Yelena Horré is the Superintendent/Principal and Karen Dolan is the board of education president.

 “Dandy Andy” — Mayor David Stickle (l) presents Andrew Cancalosi a “Key to the City” award and borough proclamation with his beloved daughters (Judy and Laurie) by his side at borough hall, July 2022 (Jack Flaherty Photo).
 Recognized for “exemplifying the very spirit of volunteerism and community service,” Andy was the longest serving president of the Monmouth Beach School Board Education at 18 years.
 First elected to the board in 1965 and its leader by 1970, Andy used all his considerable energy, smarts and good humor to advance the cause of modern education for the town (messy but necessary work in 1970s Monmouth Beach).
 All his efforts mattered when a new $1.5 million school opened in 1976.
 He retired from the board in 1989.
 Andy was a US Army veteran and also served over 50 years with the borough’s Shade Tree Commission and Fire Company.
 Starting in 1959, Andy was a top advertising account executive for the Asbury Park Press.
-Andy was born in Jersey City in July 1926.
-His loving wife, Grace, died in March 2000 and Andy recently passed away in March 2023.
+Born in Jersey City, Andy passed away in March 2023.
+His loving wife, Grace, died in March 2000.

-MB School on Griffin Street, 1974.
-By this time, school officials considered the 65-year-old building a “fire hazard.”
+“Fire Hazard” — MB School on Griffin Street, 1974.
+By this time, school officials considered the 65-year-old building potentially dangerous.
 It was demolished in April 1982.

 Still Picturesque — Monmouth Beach School, 1981.
 For the 2022-23 school year, the proposed per-pupil spending cost is about $22,500.
 Enrollment is about 260.

-Innocence Gone Forever — the venerable Monmouth Beach School is torn down, April 1982.
+Innocence Gone Forever — The venerable Monmouth Beach School is torn down, April 1982.
 C.A.
-Lertch Wrecking Company of Wall Twp. did the sad job.
+Lertch Wrecking Company of Wall Twp. performed the sad duty.

 “Ground-Breaking” — Mayor Sidney Johnson (l) and Board President Andrew Cancalosi (r) commemorate the start of a new $1.5 million Monmouth Beach School, 1975.